Our chiminea vs. fire pit article helps you learn about the two. Which one is better, chimineas, or fire pits?

 Secondly, you can use as much fuel as you want in pits fire heaters.
 You can determine the heat emanating from a fire pit.
 However, large unruly fires can cause accidents.

-Chimineas are not open all round, forcing users to sit close to the opening.
+Chimineas are not open all around, forcing users to sit close to the opening.
 Since they have restricted air access, their heat production rate is slower than in a fire pit.
 Hence, there is a delay in heat production and transmittance.

-What is Best to Burn in a Chiminea?
+What Is Best to Burn in a Chiminea?

 Several fuel types are compatible with chimineas.
 Charcoal briquettes require less effort as they are self-lighting.
 When using charcoal, leave the chiminea burning for 20 minutes before you commence.